 by shallow trading where a few transactions could have had significant effects on market

+movements.
 However, the cumulative annual return on house

 prices surpassed the return on other domestic